-Build Two World XIs: (1) A current World XI and (2) World XI composed of former players who were born and/or raised in South Africa but played internationally for another country.
+Build Two World XIs: (1) A current World XI and (2) World XI composed of former players who were born in South Africa but played internationally for another country.

 The XI needs to have five bowlers & a wicketkeeper.
 While there are several players in the current circuit who can bat, can you find at least four others who can accompany Neil Wagner?

 Current South African Emigrant World XI – South African Born Cricketers Who Play for Other Countries

 - Born: Johannesburg, Teams: Gauteng (SA), Durham (Eng), South Africa U-19, England Lions, England

 - Why Did They Move: English citizenship through mother, Age When Left SA: 20

 - Where Are They Now: 17 Tests as English opener so far (last in Feb 2019)

 2. Jason Roy (England)